wkumari/draft-vandergaast-edns-client-subnet/README.md

    example multi-tier nameserver setups, it may be necessary to implement transitive behaviour on Intermediate Nameservers.

-   It is important that any Intermediate Nameserver that forwards edns- client-subnet options received from their clients MUST fully implement the caching behaviour described in Section 6.3.

-   Intermediate Nameservers, including Recursive Resolvers, supporting edns-client-subnet MUST forward options with SOURCE NETMASK set to 0 (i.e., completely anonymized), such an option MUST NOT be replaced with an option with more accurate address information.

 Contavalli, et al.        Expires May 19, 2015                 [Page 11]

 Internet-Draft        Client Subnet in DNS Requests        November 2014

+   It is important that any Intermediate Nameserver that forwards edns- client-subnet options received from their clients MUST fully implement the caching behaviour described in Section 6.3.

+   Compliant Intermediate Nameservers, including Recursive Resolvers, that receive an incoming query containing edns-client-subnet with SOURCE PREFIX-LENGTH set to 0 (i.e. completely anonymized), MUST forward the query with SOURCE PREFIX-LENGTH set to 0 and MUST NOT replace it with an option with more accurate address information.

    An Intermediate Nameserver MAY also forward edns-client-subnet options with actual address information.
 This information MAY match